saloni-sshah/docs-metrics/README.md

 The source documents are located in the docs-content folder.

-If you want to know how to view a local version of these docs as they will apear on docs.pivotal.io, see https://github.com/pivotal-cf/docs-partners-template/blob/master/README.md.
+If you want to know how to view a local version of these docs as they will appear on docs.pivotal.io, see https://github.com/pivotal-cf/docs-partners-template/blob/master/README.md.

 If you would like to provide feedback on the architecture diagrams included in this documentation, see the following links: